stimura/nfl_predictions/README.md

 Model 2: Random Forest  and  Model 3: Logistic Regression

-We derived the data to train this model on ESPN's NFL Standings from [2012-2013](http://www.espn.com/nfl/standings/_/season/2013) to [2017-2018](http://www.espn.com/nfl/standings/_/season/2018) and [Madden Ratings](https://maddenratings.weebly.com/madden-nfl-19.html) for the corresponding year.
+We derived the data to train this model from ESPN's NFL Standings from [2012-2013](http://www.espn.com/nfl/standings/_/season/2013) to [2017-2018](http://www.espn.com/nfl/standings/_/season/2018) and [Madden Ratings](https://maddenratings.weebly.com/madden-nfl-19.html) for the corresponding year.
 Unlike Elo, these models do not rely on head to head matchups.
 Therefore, the 2018-2019 season was not incorporated into these models.

 Model 2: Random Forest